Mercedes Moné: Longest-reigning TBS Champion (2024–2025)

 On February 15, 2025, Moné successfully defended her title against Harley Cameron at Grand Slam Australia.
 On March 9 at Revolution, Moné successfully defended her title against Momo Watanabe.
 On the March 29 episode of Collision, Moné announced her entry into the women's bracket of the 2025 Owen Hart Cup, a tournament where the winner will receive an AEW Women's World Championship match at All In.
 After gaining victories over Julia Hart at Dynasty in the quarterfinal round and Athena at Dynamite: Spring BreakThru in the semifinal round, Moné defeated co-finalist Jamie Hayter at Double or Nothing on May 25 to win the tournament and earn a shot against "Timeless" Toni Storm for the AEW Women's World Championship on July 12 at All In.
 At the event, Moné was defeated by Storm, suffering her first singles loss in AEW.
 On August 24 at Forbidden Door, Moné successfully defended the TBS Championship in a four-way match against Alex Windsor, Bozilla, and Persephone.
 At All Out on September 20, Moné defeated Riho to retain the TBS Championship.
 On October 17, Moné reached 509 days as TBS Champion, breaking Jade Cargill's record for the longest reign with the title.
 At WrestleDream on October 18, Mina Shirakawa answered an open challenge issued by Moné, putting her Interim ROH Women's World Television Championship on the line in a Winner Takes All match alongside Moné's TBS Championship.
 Moné was victorious, winning her eleventh concurrent championship and breaking the nearly 30-year record by Último Dragón for most titles held simultaneously.
 After this, she took to calling herself "Último Moné" as a nod to Dragón.
 On November 12, Moné competed in the first-ever women's Blood & Guts match at the eponymous event, where her team was victorious.
 On November 19, Moné defeated lineal champion Red Velvet to become the undisputed ROH Women's World Television Champion.
+At Full Gear later that week, Moné once again unsuccessfully challenged for the AEW Women's World Championship, getting defeated by Kris Statlander.
+At the end of 2025, she lost three championships: the ROH Women's World Television Championship at Final Battle against Red Velvet, the Undisputed British Women's Championship against Alex Windsor at Collision: Holiday Bash, and the TBS Championship at Dynamite: New Year's Smash against Willow Nightingale, ending her record-setting TBS Championship reign at 584 days.